irenedepacina/Bikesharing/README.md

 ## Summary

 Based on the results, convincing a group of investors to start in Dos Moines, Iowa based on the success in New York City is difficult.
 New York City sees thousands of tourists in a given year in addition to their permanent residents.
+It is difficult to conclude that Dos Moines will see the same results as New York given the difference in population and tourist attractions.
 However, if a bike sharing program were to exist in Dos Moines, we can expect that the peak hours are 7am and 5pm.
-This is valid assumption because it is a time when people are commuting to and from work.
-This is a great alternative for commuters.
+This is valid assumption because it is a timeframe when people are commuting to and from work.
+Biking is a great alternative for commuters.
 In addition, we can assume that most of the riders will be male and subscribers based on the New York City results.
-Lastly, we can see the number of rides increase in August since there are students on break from school, tourists, and nice weather.
+Lastly, we can see a rise in the number of rides in August since there are students on break from school, tourists, and nice weather.

 Two additional visualizations that can be performed with the given dataset:
 1. The avaverage distance traveled for all riders for each week of the day.